process-analytics/bpmn-visualization-R/README.md

 ### Integrate in Shiny Applications

-The following displays a BPMN diagram provided as example by the package with an overlay on top of a BPMN element.
+The following displays a BPMN diagram provided as an example by the package with an overlay on top of a BPMN element.

 ```r
 # Install and load packages